TheRealAnonymous008/quartz/content/details/linguistics/languages/Systems of Signs.md

 * On an abstract level, speech is representable in terms of finite sequences of segments.
 However, *a good description of speech need not correspond with speech itself. *

 * These writing systems *use letters and alphabets*.
-* The pronounceability of alphabetic words rests on a process known as **phonological recoding** - the transformation of mental representations of sequences of letters into mental representations of sequences of sounds.
+* The pronounceability of alphabetic words rests on a process known as **phonological recoding** - the transformation of mental representations of sequences of letters into mental representations of sequences of [[Acoustics|sounds]].
 * **Phonemic writing** means that there is a one-to-one correspondence between phonemes and their written representation. *This is an ideal that has not been achieved by any particular language*.
 There are three challenges
 	* Even in a phonemic writing system, interpretations only serve as contrasts reflected in spelling.
 	* Uncertainty arises when dealing with two distinct languages with different contrasts reflected in their letters.